 - 1 1/2 cups powdered sugar

-- Beat butter until it softens and becomes light and fluffy (about a minute on high speed).
+- Using a stand mixer or handheld electric mixer, beat butter until it softens and becomes light and fluffy (about three minutes on high speed).

 - Mix in powdered sugar a little at a time until it all comes together and looks like frosting.